‘We’re just here to help’: Conway firefighters give up sleep and time with family

 Deal and Warren both said they were happy they were able to go home for a little while this week.
 Firefighters are working 24-hour shifts, as they normally do, and schedules are being changed as needed, Perzan said.

-Conway city officials, including Adam Emrick, also pitched in on Saturday to help Pecan Grove residents.
-Emrick, the city administrator, stopped short of using the word “frustrating” for those who didn’t heed warnings.
+Conway city officials, including city administrator Adam Emrick, also pitched in Saturday to help Pecan Grove residents.
+Emrick stopped short of using the word “frustrating” for those who didn’t heed warnings.

 Post-hurricane flooding can mean long days and time away from families, but it’s worth it, Emrick said.